Braiding Star FAQ and General Instructions

 4. Turn the Star so that the vacant notch is in front of and closest to you.

-5. Count three spaces to the left from the vacant notch, take that strand and move it to the vacant notch.
+5. Count three spaces to the left (or right---just be consistent with the direction every time) from the vacant notch, take that strand and move it to the vacant notch.

 6. Turn the star so that the new vacant notch is in front of and closest to you.

-7. Count three spaces to the left from the vacant notch, take that strand and move it to the vacant notch.
+7. Count three spaces (moving in the same direction as the first time) from the vacant notch, take that strand and move it to the vacant notch.

 8. Repeat until done.